 When we talk about the width then there are generally two types of graphics cards: Low Profile (LP) and Full Profile or Full Slot graphics cards.
-A low profile graphics card is slimmer with half height bracket design i.e. it has shorter width (69mm or 70mm) and is designed to fit in low profile or slim PC cases.
-On the other hand, full sized cards with full size bracket and PCB width are used in standard ATX cases with full size expansion slots.
-Having said that, a graphics card with full sized bracket can be wider than other graphics cards because of the extended heatsink and the shroud design, and may not be able to fit in all ATX cases.
-It must also be noted that low profile graphics cards can also be used in standard ATX case using the full size bracket that comes along with them, but a full sized graphics card cannot fit in a slim or low profile case.
+A low profile graphics card is slimmer with half-height bracket design i.e. it has a shorter width (69mm or 70mm) and is designed to fit in a low profile or slim PC cases.
+On the other hand, full-sized cards with full-size bracket and PCB width are used in standard ATX cases with full-size expansion slots.
+Having said that, a graphics card with a full-sized bracket can be wider than other graphics cards because of the extended heatsink and the shroud design, and may not be able to fit in all ATX cases.
+It must also be noted that low profile graphics cards can also be used in standard ATX cases using the full-size bracket that comes along with them, but a full-sized graphics card cannot fit in a slim or low profile case.

 Single Slot Graphics Cards

-Single slot graphics cards are the ones that occupy only one slot on the motherboard and the PC case expansion slot.
-These cards do not cause interference with the expansion slot that is beneath it, which in most of the modern day motherboards is the PCIe slot only.
-A single slot graphics card is about 18mm in width and comes with a single bracket.
-Single slot graphics cards also come in low profile form factor, and such cards are mostly used in low profile slim PC cases or in budget PCs.
-Graphics cards that come in single slot design are mostly entry level or budget graphics cards that should not overclocked because of their limited cooling capacity.
+Single-slot graphics cards are the ones that occupy only one slot on the motherboard and the PC case expansion slot.
+These cards do not cause interference with the expansion slot that is beneath it, which in most of the modern-day motherboards is the PCIe slot only.
+A single-slot graphics card is about 18mm in width and comes with a single bracket.
+Single-slot graphics cards also come in low profile form factor, and such cards are mostly used in low profile slim PC cases or in budget PCs.
+Graphics cards that come in single slot design are mostly entry-level or budget graphics cards that should not be overclocked because of their limited cooling capability.

-These single slot graphics cards are good for casual gaming, driving multi-monitor setup and come in very handy for cases and motherboards with limited expansion slot.
-Some of the fairly powerful single slot graphics cards are Inno3D GeForce GTX 1050 Ti and GALAX GeForce GTX 1070 KATANA , but they are very hard to find.
-However, you can easily find powerful single slot workstation graphics cards and they inlcude Nvidia Quadro P2000, Nvidia Quadro P4000, Nvidia Quadro RTX 4000.
-Also, it should be noted that single slot graphics cards are available with single fan or with passive cooling (only heatsink).
+These single-slot graphics cards are good for casual gaming, driving multi-monitor setup and come in very handy for cases and motherboards with limited expansion slots.
+Some of the fairly powerful single-slot graphics cards are Inno3D GeForce GTX 1050 Ti and GALAX GeForce GTX 1070 KATANA, but they are very hard to find.
+However, you can easily find powerful single-slot workstation graphics cards and they include Nvidia Quadro P2000, Nvidia Quadro P4000, Nvidia Quadro RTX 4000.
+Also, it should be noted that single-slot graphics cards are available with a single fan or with passive cooling (only heatsink).